UsamaHameed1/Intent-Classification-Using-DeBERTa-For-Customer-Services-Tasks/README.md

 ## Goal

-Baed on the input of the customer, our model can link predict the intent class
+Based on the input of the customer, our model can link predict the intent class

 ## Information About Dataset